 We can help you with your business plan.
 Some example include:

-Contact us now to get your business off on the right foot
+Call us now to get your business off on the right foot

 You and your partner or partners are excited to be starting a business together.
 Everything is going right, there are no arguments, and a bunch of oral agreement.
 Nothing could go wrong, right?
 WRONG!